gridcentric/cobalt/nova/README.md

 There are two main components that need to be installed:

 * API-Extension: This is the actual API extension that exposes the new REST end points
-* Gridcentric Service: A new OpenStack service that performs the gridcentric specific operations.
+* Cobalt service: A new OpenStack service that performs the Gridcentric-specific operations.

 This extension needs to be installed where-ever the nova-api and nova-compute services are running.
 Note also that Gridcentric's vms package need to be installed on all of the compute nodes.

-Installing from deb package:

-    # Build the deb package
-    $ make deb

-    # Install the package found in the main directory.
-If using Ubuntu use the one labeled 'ubuntu'.
-    $ sudo dpkg -i nova-gridcentric_1.0-{ubuntu}*.deb

 Installing from source: